 Asparagus and Artichoke, my favourite Spring vegetables!

 Winter is already over, that means no more cabbages, spinach and cauliflower.
-But who cares, spring is here to deliver it’s own babies; and what babies, two of the most particular vegetables with characteristic tastes, having colour in common.
+But who cares, spring is here to deliver its own babies; and what babies, two of the most particular vegetables with characteristic tastes, having colour in common.
 They are green with less or more violet notes.

 After finishing that first meal, my friend warned me that when I will go for a pee I might notice some weird smell coming from my urine as a result of eating asparagus.
-I was surprised to hear that and I couldn’t wait to confirm it.
+I was surprised to hear that and I could not wait to confirm it.
 Indeed, some minutes later I was astonished to smell this rather unpleasant odour (characterised as perfume by Marcel Proust) coming from my urine and for some reason I was excited.
 Scientific evidence suggests that this results from the metabolism of one and only particular chemical present solely in asparagus, namely asparagusic acid.
-The latter is broken down upon digestion into a group of sulfur-containing compounds that are volatile, entering the gaseous phase in room temperature, thus giving rise to this characteristic smell.
+The latter is broken down upon digestion into a group of sulfur-containing compounds that are volatile, entering the gaseous phase in room temperature, thus giving rise to the characteristic smell.
 Asparagusic acid is not volatile per se and thus asparagus itself does not deliver the same ‘aroma’.
 Interestingly there is evidence that not everyone can detect this odour.
-This gave rise to a debate if this is due to the fact that some people metabolise differently and/or do not absorb properly those molecules and thus do not produce the odour, or is due to inability of some people to smell it.
+This gave rise to a debate if this is due to the fact that some people metabolise differently and/or do not absorb properly those molecules and thus do not produce the odour, or it is due to inability of some people to smell it.
 Some studies have been contacted to resolve this issue and results suggested that both cases are valid.
 The reason behind the inability to produce the odour in detectable amounts is unknown, whether the inability to smell is of genetic origin (2).

 Wild asparagus is eaten typically cooked with eggs in a frittata.
 To commemorate that memory I present here this recipe using normal, cultivated asparagus.